zararah/zararah.net/_posts/2015/2015-02-15-listen-to-women-podcasts.md

 tags:
 ---

+*This post is being updated with more links/corrections on an ongoing basis!
+To see older versions, check [the Github repo](https://github.com/zararah/zararah.github.io)*

 A few weeks ago, I asked online via Twitter, and offline to friends of mine - what's your favourite podcast?

 I got these responses: